AERUMTechnology/go-aerum/README.md

 # In Depth Documentation

-The go-aerum-new project comes with several wrappers/executables found in the `cmd` directory.
+The go-aerum project comes with several wrappers/executables found in the `cmd` directory.

 | Command    | Description |
 |:----------:|-------------|